awsdocs/amazon-route53-docs/doc_source/getting-started.md

    <h1>Routing Internet Traffic to an Amazon S3 Bucket for Your Website</h1>

    <p>For more information, see
-   <a href url="http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/getting-started.html">Getting Started with Amazon Route 53</a>
+   <a href="http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/getting-started.html">Getting Started with Amazon Route 53</a>
    in the <emphasis>Amazon Route 53 Developer Guide</emphasis>.</p>

    </body>